ydsingh/alexa/guides/cli/cli-cloud9.md

 1. Enter a name and optional description.
 Click **Next step**.
 1. Accept the defaults and click **Next step**.
 1. Review and click **Create Environment**.
-1. Wait a few minutes while the environemnt is being created.
+1. Wait a few minutes while the environment is being created.
 1. Once the environment is ready, you will see the Cloud9 IDE.
 In the lower pane a default terminal session has been started for you.
 In this window, enter the command `npm install ask-cli -g` to install the ASK CLI.
 1. Configure the ASK CLI by entering the command `ask init --no-browser`.
 This will guide you through the setup process where you'll specify the AWS credentials to be used as well as the Developer Account to be used.
 The no-browser flag indicates that a URL should be displayed instead of automatically opening the URL in the default browser.
 1. Press **ENTER** to use the default profile.
 This will use the temporary AWS credentials managed by Cloud9.
 Click [here](https://docs.aws.amazon.com/cloud9/latest/user-guide/auth-and-access-control.html#auth-and-access-control-temporary-managed-credentials) to learn more about Temporary Credentials.